PX4/PX4-user_guide/en/middleware/micrortps.md

 :::

 RTPS has been adopted as the middleware for the ROS2 (Robot Operating System).
-The *Fast RTPS bridge* allows us to better integrate with applications running and linked in DDS domains, like ROS 2 nodes, making it easy to share sensor data, commands, and other vehicle information.
+The *Fast DDS bridge* allows us to better integrate with applications running and linked in DDS domains, like ROS 2 nodes, making it easy to share sensor data, commands, and other vehicle information.

 This topic describes the RTPS/DDS bridge architecture.
 It also shows how to compile needed code to write a simple *Fast DDS* application to subscribe to PX4 changes.